ShaileshSridhar2403/BrainTumorDetection_Oatmeal/ReadMe.md

 For now we will treat these as two separate classes in the interest of time as later we can easily convert back to one class if necessary in the application layer but it is better to understand their significance

-We visualize the dateset and we verify that the data and bounding boxes seem fine.
+We visualize the dataset and we verify that the data and bounding boxes seem fine.
 (It is however noteworthy that the bounding boxes are not very tight and there is a lot of space between the tumor and the edge of the bounding box, so if given more time we might want to take this into account)

 We also verify the conversion to YOLO format.